tintin10q/stack-trace-study/README.md

 An attempt was made to use recent versions of most compilers, preferably released in 2025.
 To make it easier to reproduce these stack traces there is a special make target which prints all the versions of the compilers.
-You can also use this make target to check if all the requirement compilers are installed or not.
+You can also use this make target to check if all the required compilers are installed or not.

 ```shell
 make versions